-Wathaba won the Best Trail in 2007, 2012, 2015 and 2017
+Wathaba Hiking Trails was awarded the Best Trail in 2007, 2012, 2015 and 2017 by Cycad hiking club

-A three minute walk upstream from the base camps brings you to the stunning WATHABA RAINBOW FALLS and a natural pool surrounded by wild flowers and dense forest vegetation.
+A three-minute walk upstream from the base camps brings you to the stunning WATHABA RAINBOW FALLS and a natural pool surrounded by wildflowers and dense forest vegetation.
 During the summer the water is cool and refreshing, especially after a walk up the mountain.
 In the winter it is cold and only the bravest go swimming.
-There are two well marked hiking trails with a variety of tree species, birdlife, wild flowers and plenty of waterfalls.
+There are two well-marked hiking trails with a variety of tree species, birdlife, wildflowers and plenty of waterfalls.
 The BOSBOKROETE is 4km (yellow trail) and the LYNX LOOP is about 10km (purple trail)